jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### Novokh
   (we like to butcher people)
-  - **\[Ability] Name:** In the Fight phase, during Initiative step 1, if this unit is in Enagagement Range of enemy units, each model in it can make 1 additional attack with any weapon it is equipped with.
+  - **\[Ability] Murder-crazed:** In the Fight phase, during Initiative step 1, if this unit is in Enagagement Range of enemy units, each model in it can make 1 additional attack with any weapon it is equipped with.
 In addition...
 TODO
   - **\[Stratagem] Name:** ? (something to re-roll charges or similar)
   - **\[Relic] Name:** ?
   - **\[Warlord Trait] Name:** ?